jakesylvestre/site/_posts/commands/2013-06-24-Chmod&Chown.md

     chmod 775 qwerty

-What happens to the file permissions if qwerty had file permissions "rwx rwx ---" originally?
+What happens to the file permissions if qwerty had file permissions `rwxrwx---` originally?

 **Answer:**

-    rwx rwx r-x
+    rwxrwxr-x

-Now, what happens if qwerty had file permissions "--- --- ---" instead?
+Now, what happens if qwerty had file permissions `---------` instead?

 **Answer:**

-    rwx rwx r-x
+    rwxrwxr-x

 **Using numeric notation is absolute and does not depend on the original file's permissions.**

 Thus, by using numeric notation, you could save a lot of typing required for symbolic notation.
+If you wish to assign absolute permissions using symbolic notation, you can use '=', as mentioned above.

 # chown